-The historical record
+2. The historical record

-Improvements in efficiency as well as the satisfaction of new wants played significant roles in the economic growth the U.S. enjoyed in the 20th century.
-As is well known, per capita incomes grew at unprecedented rates after the industrial revolution: According to Bradford DeLong (2000), world GDP growth per capita was virtually zero until the 18th century.
-In the 19th century, world per capita income more than doubled and then in the 20th century increased more than eightfold.
-And, according to DeLong, although virtually all of human kind saw improvements in its material well being, growth rates were strongest in the industrial nations of the West.
+Improvements in efficiency as well as the satisfaction of new wants played significant roles in the economic growth of the 20th century.
+As is well known, the industrial revolution led to a surge in incomes: According to Bradford DeLong (2000), world GDP growth per capita was virtually zero until the 18th century.
+In the 19th century, per capita incomes more than doubled and then in the 20th century increased more than eightfold.
+According to DeLong, although virtually all of human kind saw improvements in its material well being, growth rates were strongest in the industrial nations of the West.
 For the U.S. DeLong estimates a ten and a half-fold increase in real per capita GDP in the 20th century.

-In part the growth that occurred during the industrial revolution resulted from more efficient methods of production of existing goods.
+In part, the growth that followed the industrial revolution resulted from more efficient methods of production of existing goods.
 For instance innovations such as tractors, threshing machines, fertilizers, pesticides and hybrid seeds led to vast improvements in agricultural productivity.
 As productivity increases reduced costs and increased the affordability of food, per capita consumption grew.
 But the increase in the consumption of food or other existing goods doesn't come close to accounting for the ten-and-a-half-fold increase in overall per capita G.D.P.
 According to William Nordhaus's (1997) estimate less than 30% of the goods and services consumed in 1991 bear much resemblance to the goods and services of the late 19th century.
 "Most of the goods we consume today" Nordhaus writes, "were not produced a century ago.
 We travel in vehicles that were not yet invented that are powered by fuels not yet produced, communicate through devices not yet manufactured, enjoy cool air on the hottest days, are entertained by electronic wizardry that was not dreamed of and receive medical treatments that were unheard of."

 Some of the new goods replaced the goods consumed by our forebears.
 Cars and buses replaced horses and stagecoaches.
 Steamships grounded sailing ships and Ready to Eat cereal pushed homemade porridge off breakfast tables.
-Like the improvements in agricultural productivity, many of the new products reduced prices and costs.
+As did the improvements in agricultural productivity, many of the new products reduced prices and costs.
 For instance candles provided the primary source of artificial light till about the early 1800s.
 These were followed by lamps that used whale oil, sperm oil, town gas, kerosene and electricity.
 Nordhaus calculates that these innovations reduced the price of light by 99 percent - from 40 cents per 1,000 lumen hours in 1800 to a tenth of a cent today.

-According to Schumpeter (1934), this "creative destruction" of stagecoaches and candles is an "essential fact about capitalism."
 But in fact, many new 20th century products did not displace existing products - rather they created new markets and satisfied new wants.
-Airconditioners reduced temperatures in previously un-cooled factories stores and office buildings.
+They were like a new oeuvre of art purchased for spaces that would otherwise remained bare.
+Air-conditioners reduced temperatures in previously un-cooled factories stores and office buildings.
 Airplanes did not reduce the demand for automobiles - people flew when they would not have driven.
 New drugs and vaccines offered cures for diseases for which treatments did not previously exist.
-In 1938, the New York Times observed that the typewriter was "driving out writing with one's own hand," yet Petroski reports the sale of 14 billion pencils in 1990.
+In 1938, the New York Times observed that the typewriter was "driving out writing with one's own hand," yet Petroski (1990) reports the sale of 14 billion pencils in 1990.